 - a) The Company has a Diversity Policy which includes requirements for the Board or a relevant committee of the Board to set measurable objectives for achieving gender diversity and to assess annually both the objectives and the Company's progress in achieving these.
-The Company recognises the need to set diversity measures in each of its operating locations taking into account the differing diversity issues within each geographic location in which it operates. - The Company's Diversity Policy is available on its web-site. - c) The Policy includes requirements for the Board, at the appropriate stage of its development, to establish measurable objectives for achieving gender diversity and for the Board to assess annually thereafter both the objectives and progress in achieving them.
-The Company intends to implement its Diversity Policy in the event that the Company's employee numbers grow to a level where implementation becomes practicable. - At present the Company, one part-time female contracted Financial Controller and one parttime female contracted geologist. - At this stage in the Company's development, the Board does not consider it practicable to set measurable gender diversity objectives. - 2) The Company is not a "relevant employer" under the Workplace Gender Equality Act.
+The Company recognises the need to set diversity measures in each of its operating locations taking into account the differing diversity issues within each geographic location in which it operates. - b) The Company's Diversity Policy is available on its web-site. - c) The Policy includes requirements for the Board, at the appropriate stage of its development, to establish measurable objectives for achieving gender diversity and for the Board to assess annually thereafter both the objectives and progress in achieving them.
+The Company intends to implement its Diversity Policy in the event that the Company's employee numbers grow to a level where implementation becomes practicable. - 1) At present the Company has one part-time female administration clerk. - At this stage in the Company's development, the Board does not consider it practicable to set measurable gender diversity objectives. - The Company is not a "relevant employer" under the Workplace Gender Equality Act.